Soil Erosion Control After Wildfire

 Forest Fire Recovery with Biodegradable Sediment Control

-Coir blankets and mats Coir blankets and mats can be placed on slopes and in large open areas to prevent erosion and promote new vegetation.
+Post-fire erosion control at streambank using seeded mulch mats—restores soil stability and reduces runoff.
+Coir blankets and mats can be placed on slopes and in large open areas to prevent erosion and promote new vegetation.
 Coir logs and wattles are often used at the bottom of slopes and placed horizontally in places with water flow to inhibit the speed of the water and the rushing sediment.
 Additionally, straw products are economical and biodegradable products for soil erosion control after wildfire.

 Wildfire Cleanup with Geotextiles